gayverjr/opencap/docs/interfaces/OpenMolcas.rst

 To generate the zeroth order Hamiltonian, we strongly suggest using the MS-CASPT2 or XMS-CASPT2 approaches.
 These approaches generate a second-order effective Hamiltonian which describes interactions between the different RASSCF states.
-When the CAP is applied as a perturbation to this effective Hamiltonian, we essentially allow the RASSCF states to simultaneously mix under the influence of both dynamic correlation and the CAP.
 In our experience, this approach yields much more accurate results for resonances than single-state CASPT2, for which the zeroth order Hamiltonian would be diagonal.
 To activate (X)MS-CASPT2 in OpenMolcas, use the Multistate keyword in the CASPT2 module.